anshuldante/ai-ds-ml-Theory/machine-learning-and-ai-foundations-classification-modeling/readme.md

 * ### Discriminants with two categories

-  * Typically operates on list-wise deletion of missing data.
+  * Typically operates on list-wise deletion (delete the whole row if any value is missing) of missing data.
-  * Some implementations will impute
+  * Some implementations will impute (predict the missing value by using its relation with other values)
   * Typically all inputs are used
   * Stepwise variable selection
   * Scale variables only